nkonyanihlulani/pictures/README.md

 # pictures
-This repo is for all the pictures I in projects
+This repo is for all the pictures I use in projects